NetworkManager/NetworkManager/docs/internal/device.md

 parameters on the interface such as IP addresses, routes, DNS, etc.;
 the connection appears as active but NetworkManager doesn't actually touch the interface.
-The external status is tracked in the `sys-iface-state` member, which can have the following values:
+The external status is tracked in the `managed-type` member, which can have the following values:

  - EXTERNAL: the interface is not touched by NM.
  - ASSUME: this value is deprecated; it used to mean that NM should manage the device without fully reconfiguring it.
 Now, the interface is either managed on external.